sezanzeb/input-remapper/readme/development.md

 to [open an issue](https://github.com/sezanzeb/key-mapper/issues).
 This file should give an overview about some internals of key-mapper.

-All pull requests will at some point require unittests, the code coverage may only be improved, not decreased.
+All pull requests will at some point require unittests (see below for more info), the code coverage may only be improved, not decreased.
 It also has to be mostly compliant with pylint.

 ## Roadmap